-Thinking of building a home automation system?
-Expert guidance is FREE in this special report, Smart Home Automation: Planning Guide for Every Budget.
+Looking to build the best home automation system possible?
+Get expert guidance in this FREE special report, Smart Home Automation: Planning Guide for Every Budget.

 In-ceiling speakers: Positioned above the table, a flush-mounted speaker can deliver music to the dining area.
 You’ll need to also invest in some type of whole-house audio system that can connect your audio components (iPod, media server, etc.) to the dining room speakers as well as to other speakers throughout the house.

 Articulating TV mount: Depending on the layout of your eating area, an articulating wall mount for your flat-panel TV can be a wise addition.
 Once your TV is attached to it, the mount can be swiveled to face the table while you’re eating dinner, then toward the kitchen when you’re cleaning up.
 You can attach a soundbar to the bottom of the display for audio, or have your CE pro distribute the TV audio to the built-in speakers above the table.